Lake Superior Circle Tour

 - At M-203, the loop turns east to follow M-203 back to where it rejoins the mainline LSCT along US-41/M-26 northeast of Calumet.

 Between Munising and Paradise, no state trunkline (or other major highway) runs along the Lake Superior shore, leaving the community of Grand Marais, situated right on the Big Lake, 25 miles north of the mainline LSCT.
-Therefore, this spur route leads away from the LSCT at Seney to provide travellers with a signed route to the Lake at this point.
-The route:
+Therefore, a spur route was signed leading away from the LSCT at Seney to provide travellers with a signed route to the Lake at this point.
+Unfortunately, when MDOT replaced all of the signs along M-77 north from Seney in 2012–13, the Scenic Spur signs were not replaced and, thus, this route is now unsigned.
+The formerly-signed route:

-- The LSCT Spur Route begins at the eastern jct of M-28 & M-77 in Seney.
+- The LSCT Spur Route began at the eastern jct of M-28 & M-77 in Seney.

-- The spur route continues northerly via M-77 for 25 miles into Grand Marais.
+- The spur route continued northerly via M-77 for 25 miles into Grand Marais.

-- This spur ends concurrently with M-77 in downtown Grand Marais.
+- This spur ended concurrently with M-77 in downtown Grand Marais.

 Back to: Great Lakes Circle Tour page.